LoganEStack/cs_compendium/README.md

 -   **Load balancing:** Ensures that one server doesn’t get overloaded while the rest stay idle.
 The “load” is the requests from users.
 It’s just another server that runs an algorithm such as round-robin or hashing to determine which server to send incoming requests to.

--   **Database replication**
+-   **Database replication:** Keeping copies of a database in case something happens to it.
+Improves availability.

 -   **Database partitioning:** Dividing up data between servers based on some metric.
+Horizontal divides based on row, vertical based on column.
+Partitioning is a more generic term for dividing data across tables or databases.
+Sharding, seen later, is the process of storing data records across multiple machines using horizontal partitioning.

 -   **Server Clones:** Exact operational **replicas** of a current server.
 Every server contains exactly the same codebase and does not store any user-related data, like sessions, on local disc or memory.
 Any code changes can be deployed on a “main clone” and distributed to all other clones.

 	-   Storing Sessions: Sessions need to be stored in a centralized external (not on application servers) data store which is accessible to all your application servers.
 If you were to store sessions on these server clones, you’d have a different session on every server and need to keep logging in, keep re-adding items to your cart, etc. You can’t store everything in a cookie because that violates privacy and cookies are maxed out at too small of a size.
 But we could store a hash of the IP of a specific server in a cookie.

 	-   Server Backups: Now, if that data store goes down (a hard drive dies, power outage, etc.) we would lose all our functionality.
 We can resolve this in part by using RAID (Redundant Array of Independent Discs).
 RAID is a methodology by which your computer writes to your harddrive.
 There are many different types of RAID (RAID0, RAID1, RAID5 …, RAID10, etc.) that all one way or another allow for a “backup” should a harddrive die or go down.
 Basically in general if one resource in your server computer (hdd, powersupply, etc.) goes down, you have backups running and you can just hotswap out the faulty part.
 In the case of total failure (like a power outage), we can still solve this issue with replication.
 If a database dies, we have plenty of other slaves (in other locations) acting as backups.

 -   **Databases:** Complex queries can severely slow down runtimes.
 Avoid using Joins in your queries and instead handle it in your application code.
 Also, introduce a cache.